LauraGentini/QRL/git_Tutorial.md

 ## Using git

 ### Github
 Git can be used both locally on one's personal machine, or collaboratively as is our case.
 Since the same files need to be accessible at the same time by multiple persons around the globe, these are stored onto an online server "Github" based on git to work.
 Github just works as a central computer where one can access and share the files with the other collaborators.
 The set of all the files (so the whole project) hosted on Github, is called a *repository*.

-Here is our repository for the Hackathon project: https://github.com/LauraGentini/QRL Note that in order to access it, you need to be added as collaborators by Laura, who is the owner.
+Here is our repository for the Hackathon project: https://github.com/LauraGentini/QRL

+Note that in order to access it, you need to be added as collaborators by Laura, who is the owner.

 ### Setup
 1. *Sign up on Github*
 You need to have an account on Github, so go and sign up to it.

 2. *Set SSH Key*
-Then, follow these tutorial to set up a SSH key, which is used to link your account on Github to your local terminal/computer.
+Then, follow this tutorial to set up a SSH key, which is used to link your account on Github to your local terminal/computer.
 In this way, you can use your own terminal to make changes to the online repository.
 The SSH key is a verification mechanism which ensures that you have the rights to do that.
 SSH tutorial: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

 3. *Clone the repository*
-Cloning the repository means that you want to access the repository loaded on Github and make a copy to you local personal computer, and keep track of the changes that happen.
-So that if someone modifies the repository, you can with just a command download all the new changes and synchronize your local copy with the new one.
+Cloning the repository means that you want to access the online repository on Github, make a local copy of it to your personal computer, and also keep track of the changes that happen.
+That is, if someone modifies the repository on Github, with just a command you can download all the new changes and synchronize your local copy with the new one.
 Follow this tutorial to do that: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

 Now, if all went nice, you should have a folder on your computer called "QRL" (as the name of the repository on Github) containing the files present on the online repository.